ad-si/Transity/readme.md

 - [ ] Link to receipt file
 - [ ] Dashboard
 - [ ] Budgets (including progress visualization)
-- Export to various formats for postprocessing
+- Export to various formats for post-processing
   - [x] [Gnuplot] (for trends)
   - [ ] [Graphviz] (for account / entity relations)
   - [ ] [JS-Sequence-Diagrams] (sequence of transactions)